Neha/design-data-intensive-applications/notes/consenus-algo.md

 2. Raft – Easier to understand and widely adopted
 3. Zab – Used in Apache Zookeeper
 4. PBFT – Byzantine Fault Tolerant (handles malicious nodes)

+With Consenus, Total broadcast Order is related.
+If you solve one, other will be solved.

+For replicates state machines (DBs), TOB assures every node applies the same updates at the same order - keeping them consistent.

+TOB, assures all nodes deliver the same messages and in the same order.
+Consequences algorithims (paxos, and raft) can implement TOB.